gfanti/gfanti.github.io/_pages/about.md

 {% endcomment %}

 ## Short Bio
 Giulia Fanti is an Assistant Professor of Electrical and Computer Engineering at Carnegie Mellon University.
 Her research interests span the security, privacy, and efficiency of distributed systems.
-She is a two-time fellow of the World Economic Forum’s Global Future Council on Cybersecurity and a member of NIST's Information Security and Privacy Advisory Board.
-Her work has been recognized with best paper awards (Sigmetrics and MobiHoc),  a Sloan Fellowship, an Intel Rising Star Faculty Research Award, a U.S. Air Force Research Laboratory Young Investigator Grant, and faculty research awards from Google and JP Morgan Chase.
+She is a two-time fellow of the World Economic Forum’s Global Future Council on Cybersecurity and a member of NIST’s Information Security and Privacy Advisory Board.
+Her work has been recognized with several awards, including best paper awards, a Sloan Fellowship, an Intel Rising Star Faculty Award, and an ACM SIGMETRICS Rising Star Award.
 She obtained her Ph.D. in EECS from U.C.
 Berkeley and her B.S. in ECE from Olin College of Engineering.